FRINXio/Learning-Labs/labs/10-labs-01-OSPF-Uniconfig-native/README.md

 # FRINX OpenDaylight & UniConfig - OSPF

-In this lab, you will learn to create and remove OSPF routing protocol on devices using FRINX OpenDaylight (ODL) with UniConfig.
+In this lab, you will learn to create and remove OSPF routing protocol on devices using FRINX OpenDaylight (ODL) with UniConfig-native.

 ## Creating OSPF process